vered1986/LM_NE_bias/README.md

 ### 2. Given Name Recovery:

-Run the script `predict_given_name.sh [device]` with a GPU number of "cpu".
+Run the script `predict_given_name.sh [device]` with a GPU number or "cpu".
 It will save the results in a json file for each language model under `results`.

 ### 3. Sentiment Analysis: